 The policy should cover everyone, regardless of their gender, caste or religion.
 Furthermore, the workplace sexual harassment policy should also protect customers, clients or any guest visiting the office premises.

 What is Sexual Harassment?

-Importance of the Sexual Harassment Policy
+Importance of a Sexual Harassment Policy in The Workplace

 How to Report Sexual Harassment?

 The process starts when a complaint is submitted.
 HR professionals should start moving quickly after that.
 The HR professional can assist the victim in creating a written statement or, if the victim is not willing to provide information in writing, the HR director can dictate the verbal complaint.